 How much should a 9-week-old baby be eating?

 Gaining almost three pounds since birth, they’re sure to be feeding more than when they were a newborn.
 As they continue to experience different growth spurts, they’ll be feeding more, usually about 5-6 feeds over 24 hours is normal at this age but just keep following their lead for when they are hungry – they won’t overeat at this age.
-One good guideline is to feed them 150-200ml per kilo of their weight, although you won’t be able to measure that if you're breastfeeding (and not expressing) so just continue seeing their reaction, and if they seem full after one breast still offer them the second just in case.
+One good guideline is to feed them 150-200ml per kilo of their weight, although you won’t be able to measure that if you're breastfeeding them on breast milk (and not expressing) so just continue seeing their reaction, and if they seem full after one breast still offer them the second just in case.

 9-week-old baby crying: Dealing with Colic